Blog / SOPs and Process

 Key takeaways

-- Good outsourcing SOPs document 3 things first: the trigger, the finished output, and the escalation rule.
+• Good outsourcing SOPs document 3 things first: the trigger, the finished result, and the ask-for-help rule.

-- Review SOPs weekly for the first 30 days, then monthly once the workflow is stable.
+• Review SOPs weekly for the first 30 days, then monthly once the work process is stable.

 An outsourcing SOP template should make the next action obvious.
 If the assistant still has to ask what done means, who approves exceptions, or where the source file lives, the SOP is not ready.